 Alexander Yaroslavich Nevsky – Grand Prince

-The church canonized him during the reign of Tsar Ivan IV (the Terrible).
-In 1724 Peter I founded a monastery in St. Petersburg in honor of his great compatriot (now the Alexander Nevsky Lavra).
+Prince Alexander Nevsky was canonized during the reign of Tsar Ivan the Terrible.
+Later Peter the Great founded a monastery in St. Petersburg in honor of Alexander (now the Alexander Nevsky Lavra).

-In 1725 Empress Catherine I established the Order of Alexander Nevsky – one of the highest awards of Russia that existed until 1917.
+Empress Catherine I established the Order of Alexander Nevsky.

 The blessed prince became the patron of Russia, and his exploits were reflected not only in folklore and folk legends, but later in literature and cinema.

 You know, Nevsky was the only Orthodox ruler in Russia and throughout Europe, who did not compromise with the Catholic Church.